wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 Well, when you put it that way... it does seem silly to make all this fuss over something that doesn't even have a soul.

-But, what will happen when, instead of asking an AI to parse the entire internet, where it is all but impossible to sort out fact from fiction, we give it a corporeal presence?
+But, what will happen when, instead of asking an AI to parse the entire internet - where it is all but impossible to sort out fact from fiction - we give it a corporeal presence?
 I'd be far more wary of a self-learning superintelligence housed in an autonomous body of sorts, with the senses of sight, touch, and hearing provided by enhanced, network-connected sensors.

 I wonder if anyone at OpenAI has given Boston Dynamics a call?
 I wouldn't be surprised.
 Brace yourselves.